 Overview

-Health care investors and health care business companies often look to partner with physicians, dentists, optometrists, therapists, and other licensed professionals.
-State licensure laws, including fee-splitting and the "corporate practice of medicine" (CPOM) doctrine, can complicate that collaboration.
+Health care investors and companies often look to partner with physicians, dentists, optometrists, therapists, and other licensed professionals.
+However, state licensure laws—including fee-splitting and the "corporate practice of medicine" (CPOM) doctrine—can complicate that collaboration.

 Broadly speaking, the CPOM doctrine provides that a non-licensed person (or company) should not own or control a professional practice (such as a physician or dental practice), whereas fee-splitting laws prohibit professionals from sharing or dividing their fees with a non-professional in return for a referral of patients or customers.